mauvaisetroupe/deep-learning-specialization-coursera/c5-recurrent-neural-networks/week1/README.md

     - we use the probability with the numpy command  `np.random.choice` to generate the second word...
 3. until you get &lt;EOS>

+Note that :
+- Note that  𝑦̂⟨t+1⟩ is a (softmax) probability vector (its entries are between 0 and 1 and sum to 1).
+- 𝑦̂⟨t+1⟩ represents the probability that the character indexed by "i" is the next character.
+- if you select the most probable word, the model will always generate the same result given a starting word.
+To make the results more interesting, we use np.random.choice to select a next letter that is likely, but not always the same.

 > <img src="./images/w01-07-sampling_novel_sequences/img_2023-04-25_20-52-15.png">

 So far we have to build a word-level language model but we can also build a character-level language model.